 Compile it, and run it.
 These two additional print statements do not produce the same result.
 Why not?
-Give your explanation below, including a diagram of memory after all these variables have been set:
+Continue on the same notebook page as your earlier work and give your explanation, including a diagram of memory after all these variables have been set.